Binds symfony/dependency-injection to ICanBoogie

 make clean command.

-The package is continuously tested by Travis CI.
+The package is continuously tested by GitHub actions.

 icanboogie/bind-symfony-dependency-injection is licensed under the New BSD License - See the *LICENSE file for details.